 Resident Evil 2 fans have been shuffling towards a remake, arms outstretched (and likely moaning) for many years now.
 From the moment Capcom remade the original Resident Evil way back in 2002, fans assumed RE2 was next.
 They waited a long time; it wasn’t until 2015 that the project was confirmed and after that Capcom went radio silent from then all the way to last year’s E3.
-Now, more than 20 years after the release of the original, we finally have our Resident Evil 2 remake.
-As a long-time franchise fan and one who easily cites the game’s 1998 iteration as his all-time favourite game, I’m pleased to tell you that it’s been worth the wait.
+As a long-time franchise fan and one who easily cites the game’s 1998 iteration as his all-time favourite game, I’m pleased to tell you that it’s been worth the twenty year-long wait.

-For those unaware, Resident Evil 2 takes place three months after the events of the original game (and, technically, that of Resident Evil 0 as well).
-A young college student, Claire Redfield, heads to Raccoon City in search of her brother Chris, a member of S.T.A.R.S. and (unknowing to her) one of the few survivors of a zombie outbreak in the nearby Arklay Mountains.
+Resident Evil 2 takes place three months after the events of the original (and, technically, that of Resident Evil 0 as well).
+A young college student, Claire Redfield, heads to Raccoon City in search of her brother Chris, a member of S.T.A.R.S. and one of the few survivors of a zombie outbreak in the nearby Arklay Mountains.
 On the outskirts of the city, Claire runs into Leon S. Kennedy, a rookie member of the Raccoon Police Department who’s just arrived for his first day on the job.
 The pair quickly realise that the Arklay incident has spilled into Raccoon City itself and, pursued by zombies, head to the nearby police station to seek refuge.
-The duo is unfortunately split up and it’s here the game begins.
+The duo is unfortunately split up and it’s here things truly begin.

 Unlike the Resident Evil remake — which merely upgraded graphics and added a major new plotline — Resident Evil 2 sports some drastic changes.
-It ditches fixed camera angles (and no, you can’t turn them on) and a high-mid-low aiming system for a behind-the-shoulder, third-person camera that allows for equal parts unhindered combat and exploration.
+It ditches fixed camera angles and a high-mid-low aiming system for a behind-the-shoulder, third-person camera that allows for equal parts unhindered combat and exploration.
+Before you ask, no you can’t switch over to a classic camera mode.
 Leon and Claire can move and shoot, though their marksmanship suffers as a result, and make use of sub-weapons (first introduced in the RE remake) for self-defense.
 A single new location, the Orphange, has been added to the story while other, familiar elements have either been modernised or removed altogether in an attempt at realism.

-The changes mean the game remains hard as hell.
-Strategic aiming is key; you’ll need to weigh up if you avoid an enemy and conserve ammo or go for the kill (or maim).
+The changes mean the experience remains hard as hell.
+Strategic aiming is key; you’ll need to weigh up if you avoid an enemy and conserve ammo or go for the kill.
 Unless you make a zombie’s head explode, it’ll most certainly get back up to stalk you later on.
 To that end, you’ll have to decide if you elect for a headshot (which may — emphasis on may — make its head explode) or repeated shots to the arms or legs which will cause those appendages to (eventually) fall off.
 On Assisted and Standard difficulty modes, you’ve enough ammo to go a bit gun crazy; on Hardcore, you’ll struggle.
-While there are moments where you’ll feel formidable and able to take care of yourself, there are more where you’re feeling vulnerable, always on the edge.
-The game’s horrific in nature, and you’ll struggle to survive.
-Sounds like survival horror to me.
+While there are moments where you’ll feel formidable and able to take care of yourself, there are more where you’re feeling vulnerable and always on edge.

-As someone who’s obsessed over Resident Evil 2 as a young adult of 16 (please don’t do the math to figure out how old I am), this remake is everything I could have possibly wanted.
+As someone who’s obsessed over Resident Evil 2 as a young adult of 16, this remake is everything I could have possibly wanted.
 The traditions of survival horror have been modernised, resulting in something that’s all-too-familiar yet always manages to keep you on your toes.
 The Raccoon City that you’ve always envisaged by filling in the blanks and making up for the failings of 32-bit graphics is now real.
 So what are you waiting for?
 You’ve got a city to save.

 Resident Evil 2 was reviewed using a promotional code on Xbox One, as provided by the publisher.
 Click here to learn more about Stevivor’s scoring scale.